ultraio/docs-blockchain/docs/products/smart-contract-toolkit/index.md

 Build smart contracts, and get rid of those annoying squigglies while working with smart contracts on EOS based chains.

-This is your all in one toolkit to do everything EOS in the blink of an eye.
+This is your all in one toolkit to do everything in the blink of an eye.

 ## Install